syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/Assemblies-required-word-to-image.md

 ---
-title: Assemblies required to Convert Word document to Image | Syncfusion
+title: Assemblies required to convert Word document to Image | Syncfusion
-description: Learn the assemblies required to Convert Word document to Image using the .NET Word (DocIO) library.
+description: Learn the assemblies required to convert Word document to Image using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG
 ---

-# Assemblies Required to Convert Word document to Image
+# Assemblies required to convert Word document to Image

 The following assemblies need to be referenced in your application based on the platform.